 Cream Scones

 These Cream Scones are perfectly light and flaky.
 They are melt-in-your-mouth good!
-The best scones recipe.

 I wanted to get this recipe to you before the weekend, just in case you need some baking inspiration.
-Baking a batch of these Cream Scones would be a perfect way to start your Sunday morning.
+Baking a batch of these cream scones would be a perfect way to start your Sunday morning.
 Start to finish, you can have these incredibly light and flaky scones on your breakfast table in well under an hour.
 They are super easy to make, especially if you use your food processor to mix up the dough.

 It’s hard to beat a good cream scone.
 One of my favorite breakfast treats is a cream currant scone or peach scone.
 I didn’t have any currants when I made these, but the dried cherries were equally delicious.
 You could use almost any small chopped fresh fruit or dried fruit, really.